 Earning “Work as a Practitioner” PDUs

-Regardless of your job title, be it Project Manager, Project Coordinator, Program Manager, Project Associate, or some other, your ongoing work as a practitioner can earn you Giving Back PDU credits for your PMI credential.
+Regardless of your job title—Project Manager, Project Coordinator, Program Manager, Project Associate, or another —your ongoing work as a practitioner can earn you Giving Back PDU credits for your PMI credential.

-Be sure to have your formal job description or other documentation to support your practitioner claim if the PMI conducts an audit.
+If the PMI conducts an audit, be sure to have your formal job description or other documentation to support your practitioner’s claim.

 Studying for the PMP Exam?